B.S. University of Virginia, 1999M.S. University of Michigan, 2004Ph.D. University of Michigan, 2008

-The results from this work can be used to provide better lubricants for wind turbines and more accurate assessment of geologic carbon sequestration sites.
+The results from this work can be used to provide low carbon cements and more effective predictive tools for understanding tradeoffs between energy systems and water systems.
 In the classroom, Prof. Clarens engages in peer-to-peer learning at both the undergraduate and graduate level with an emphasis on developing innovative tools for teaching the fundamentals of climate change.
-In his spare time, he enjoys running, backpacking, fly-fishing, and traveling.
-He holds a B.S. in Chemical Engineering from the University of Virginia, and an M.S.E. and Ph.D. in Environmental Engineering from the University of Michigan.
+In his spare time, he enjoys running, fly fishing, backpacking, mountain biking, and traveling internationally.

 United States Fulbright Fellow – National Technical University of Argentina2016

 National Academies of Science, Arab American Frontiers of Science, Engineering and Medicine - Participant2014

 Department Teaching Award – UVa Civil and Environmental Engineering2013